gabraganca/guia-hdp/README.md

    * Use o Pig para transformar dados para um formato específico
    * Transforme os dados para um esquema pŕe-definido do Hive
    * Agrupe os dados em uma ou mais relações do Pig
-   * Use Pig to remove records with null values from a relation
+   * Use o Pig para remover valores ausentes em uma relação
    * Store the data from a Pig relation into a folder in HDFS
    * Store the data from a Pig relation into a Hive table
    * Sort the output of a Pig relation